asidlare/hf-articles-search/README.md

 ## Kaggle `News Category Dataset`

-You can find `News Category Datase` [here](https://www.kaggle.com/datasets/rmisra/news-category-dataset/data)
+You can find `News Category Dataset` [here](https://www.kaggle.com/datasets/rmisra/news-category-dataset/data)

 If you'd like to learn more about this dataset and its author, check:
 1. Misra, Rishabh.
 "News Category Dataset." arXiv preprint arXiv:2209.11429 (2022).